-Add 1-2 days at the beginning to explore Lima.
+Add 1-2 days in the beginning to explore Lima.
 We love this city and have documented the best things to do In Lima and the best things to do in Miraflores here:

-We know the jungle in Puerto Maldonado best.
-We also always think that when traveling as a family cost and practicality are important.
-Puerto Maldonado is a short 1 hour flight from Cusco.
-There are a range of top quality lodges in this area (see links below).
+For us, when traveling as a family cost and practicality are important.
+Visiting the Amazon jungle of Peru, you do need to think about price – and how practical it is.
+That’s why our choice for the Peruvian Amazon is Puerto Maldonado which is a short 1-hour flight from Cusco.
+There is a range of top quality lodges in this area (see links below).
 We plan to be visiting these lodges during our Peru 2018 trip.
 So, if you want our opinion on which one/why please feel free to email us about.

-Puerto Maldonado is a malaria zone, but lower risk (that is, fewer cases in recent years) than other parts of the Peruvian Amazon.
-See our post about traveling to malaria zones with kids.
+Puerto Maldonado is a malaria zone, but at a lower risk (that is, fewer cases in recent years) than other parts of the Peruvian Amazon.
+See our post here about traveling to malaria zones with kids.

 14 Days In Peru With Kids – Trekking Itinerary

 If you are keen to trek in Peru with your Kids then absolutely you have to answer the question: “Should I Take My Children Trekking In Peru“?

 If you are traveling with toddlers or young people under 4, then this post gives you a starting point “Trekking With Toddlers In The Andes“.